rctharan19/resume_parser_pipeline/README.md

-# 🧠 Resume Parser Pipeline — Powered by Claude AI
+# 🧠 Resume Parser Pipeline

 An end-to-end pipeline that reads raw, unstructured resume text, extracts structured candidate data using an LLM, validates it against a JSON schema, scores each candidate against a job's requirements, and returns a clear hiring recommendation — all in one script.